 What Should You Serve Alongside?

 For drinks, a glass of dry sparkling wine cuts through the sweetness well.
 A strong espresso also works if you are serving it after dinner.
 For afternoon tea, Earl Grey is a good match because the bergamot complements the fruit.
+If you want an alternative dessert for tea, a Victoria sponge is a safe bet.

 Does This Keep Well?